colinpetruno/portunus/README.md

 end
 ```

+### Database level defaults

+Since the database does not have access to your encryption engine, default
+values will break the encryption.
+You need to ensure defaults for encrypted
+columns are set within your application logic.

 ### Type casting

-In order to provide a simpler implementation in your app, Portunus has type casting support.
+In order to provide a simpler implementation in your app, Portunus has type
+casting support.
 The encrypted data must be stored as strings.
+To utilize
-To utilize Portunus with different types, you may specify the type on the field.
+Portunus with different types, you may specify the type on the field.

 ```ruby
 class User < ApplicationRecord